Ex-Verizon Lawyer Ajit Pai Confirmed To Second Term As FCC Chair - Slashdot

 Re: (Score:1)

+"almost all" the 52 votes in the affirmative came from republicans means that at least one vote came from non-republican members.. so who the fuck were they?

-Hail the Corporate Overlords (Score:2)
+Hail the Corporate Overlords (Score:4, Insightful)

 Re: (Score:2)